Parent Support Groups

 Meet Your Facilitator

 I’m Ana (“Ah-na”), and I help people on their parenting journey just like you: ones that are fiercely committed to healing old wounds and feeling more like themselves, but just need the specialized support to get there.
-I bring my clinical skills as a specialist in reproductive mental health along with my training and experience in group facilitation to parent support groups.
+I bring my clinical skills as an expert in perinatal mental health along with my training and experience in group facilitation and online mental health delivery.

 Facilitating support groups is one of my favorite parts of my job.
 There is something so magical about intentionally gathering a tailored group of people facing similar challenges.
 I love the ability of groups to be able to decrease isolation and increase confidence, two things that are sorely needed during the parenting season.